Getting free or low-cost legal advice

 There are several situations in which you may be able to get a solicitor to represent and give you legal advice for free.

 For example, if your claim involves sexual harassment by an employer, abuse by a spouse or partner, discrimination in housing or employment, freedom of speech or religion, environmental pollution, or access to medical treatment, you may find a barrister or solicitor willing to represent you pro bono and give you free legal advice.

-You might have legal expenses insurance: You should inspect your existing home insurance policies.
+You should inspect your existing home insurance policies.
 Legal expenses insurance is included as standard in many policies, or you may have taken out insurance against specific risks which would cover the proposed litigation.
 If you have any doubt about this, you should review your insurance cover and/or contact your insurance broker.

-- Last Updated on 13/05/2013
+- Last Updated on 30/10/2013